Table of Contents

 18% tax | 43% of items (majority of items) | Ice cream, mineral water, IT services, telecom services, steel products, etc. |

-28% tax | 19% of items (luxury items) | Dishwater, automobiles, washing machines, personal care items, etc. |
+28% tax | 19% of items (luxury items) | Dishwasher, automobiles, washing machines, personal care items, etc. |

 Also read: GST on steel bars – Tax on iron, TMT bars and more

-What is the GST rate structure?
+What is the GST Rate Structure?

-Currently, there is a 4 tier GST tax structure: 5%, 12%, 18% and 28%
+As of 2024, there is a 4 tier GST tax structure: 5%, 12%, 18% and 28%

 There is also the NIL or 0% rate of tax for specific essential items and food grains.